rubenkam/PyGuardian-VSC/README.md

     * Alerts on Errors and Critical errors.

-    * Underlines variables or class names, if needed and possible (depends on the error message)
+    * Underlines variables/classes whenever possible (depends on the error message)

     * Different underline colors for the severity